cjohnson318/cjohnson318.github.io/_posts/2026-01-19-learning-french.markdown

 ## Module 2 - avoir, to have ##

 Avoir is used as an auxillary verb for the simple past tense, so learn it well.
+It is also used to express age, I have 42 years, and things like hubger and thirst, like in Spanish.

 | Subject-Verb  | Object      | Note    |
 |---------------|-------------|---------|